RedMarkerTech/multi-language-support/README.md

 # 4. Update github scripts with any changes.
 Open jupyter terminal and put in the commands:

 bash
+cd SageMaker
 cd multi-language-support
 git status
+#Get name of modified files
 git add "filename"
 git commit -a
+#type in change comment, then esc, then :wq, then enter
 git push origin master
+#put in username and password